ZUGFeRD/corpus/b2b/README.md

 According to [EN16931-1](https://www.beuth.de/en/standard/din-en-16931-1/314992770), we have to support the XML syntaxes CII and UBL.
 Additionally, according to a [letter](https://www.dstv.de/wp-content/uploads/2023/10/BMF_2023-0922192-R.pdf) of the BMF, we have to assume that we also have to be able to parse CII embedded into PDF/A files, i.e. Factur-X~ZUGFeRD.
 I.e., we create three directories, FX for Factur-X, CII and UBL.
-As a company you can decide which format to send but you will have to accept all three,

 ## 1. PDF
 Get the ZUGFeRD 2.2 samples by downloading the